Guardrails: gates, limits, and violations

 How Paygent's guard checks work: three dimensions (period spend, session spend, model tokens), soft vs hard gates, and pre-flight check methods.

-Every LLM call inside a paygent_context block passes through a guard check before reaching the provider.
+Every LLM call inside a Paygent context (paygent_context in Python, paygentContext in TypeScript) passes through a guard check before reaching the provider.
 The guard runs three independent checks in microseconds, returns the most restrictive violation, and either lets the call through, fires a callback, or raises an exception — all before a single token leaves your system.
 This page explains how that system works and how to interact with it.

 Three independent checks